iocfinc/100DaysOfML/Logs.md

 Consider this, we have a vector 3i + j.
 Substituting this into basis vectors we can get the pairing (3, 1). consider we apply a transform to that point where it now lands in a shifted grid.
 We can just get the values of the place where i and j landed relative to the original grid.
 By this means we can get a 2 x 2 matrix where the first column is for the value of i (in terms of x and y) and j (also in x and y).
 Its hard to do it in markdown form but consider the first pair for where the i landed as (a, b) and where j landed as (c, d) we can then get the 2 x 2 matrix.
 To get the transform of the original 3i + j we just have to multiply it with the new 2 x 2 matrix representation of the basis vectors in the transformed grid.
 I can hardly understand what I wrote so its recommended to just watch the video. :joy:

 The second video was about Linear transformations and matrices.
 First there was a recap about what it means to be linear: *lines remain lines* and *the origin does not move*.
 Then there is a review on the transformation where we take the new location of i and j as the representation of that transform.
 Now on to matrices, simply put matrices are just coordinate representation of a vectors location.
 Consider the following: _v = 2i + 3j_.
 If we apply a transform to v that it becomes _v'_ then we can get an equation _v' = 2i' + 3j'_.
 Do note that this is made possible because _2 and 3_ in this case is scalar.
 Now back to the original idea behind a transform using unit vectors, suppose we want to _shear_ the vector _v = 2i + 3j_.
-We first get the values of the _i' and j' unit vectors_ when shear is applied and represent them as a matrix with values [ 1 1 > 0 1], note that > means new line. # Note to self: I have to practice formatting in .md.:sad:
+We first get the values of the _i' and j' unit vectors_ when shear is applied and represent them as a matrix with values [ 1 1 > 0 1], note that > means new line. # Note to self: I have to practice formatting in .md. :rage:

 Why is representing the shear or any other transformation in terms of basis vector movements important?
 Its because we can then apply matrix multiplication to get the new value of a vector after the transformation.
 Back to the example, _v = 2i + 3j_ we can just represent this as [ 2 > 3 ].
 We now have a scalar pair of [ 2 > 3 ] and the unit vector of [ 1 1 > 0 1].
 Recall that scaling is simply stretching or _multiplying_ the scale to the unit vector, so we can  _apply the transformation_ via multiplication of the _scalar_ and the _unit vector_ matrices.
 That would mean [ 2 > 3 ] [ 1 1 > 0 1] which leads us to the transform of the original vector as [ 4 > 3] which we can then write back in terms of unit vectors as _v' = 4i' + 3j'_.

 After hammering down on the concept of transformation we then proceed with the properties of transformation. we take note that order matters in matrices.
 AB != BA.
 Visualize this, A is shear and B is 90deg rotation.
 Applying shear first then rotating would give you a different value that applying rotation first and shear.
 We do a transform (multiplication) right to left even if we read it from left to right.
 Say A = shear and B = rotation.
 AB is rotation and shear when transformed, quite tricky.

 Now with the concept of how to apply matrix transforms in check, we now prove that matrix transforms are associative.
 A(BC) == (AB)C, remembering in college when I used to compute this, proving this was time consuming.
-But now, knowing that multiplication is simply the transformation of matrices, you can already tell that it should not matter how its computed as long as the order of transformation is the same its going to produce the same result. _Now obviously, the professor would not accept an essay form to a math question because LHS == RHS is always the way. :sigh:_
+But now, knowing that multiplication is simply the transformation of matrices, you can already tell that it should not matter how its computed as long as the order of transformation is the same its going to produce the same result. _Now obviously, the professor would not accept an essay form to a math question because LHS == RHS is always the way. :unamused:_

 ### Day 5: July 11, 2018